fdemiramon/contracts-deployment/README.md

 ## 5. Understand the configuration files and secrets management

 The deployment and upgrade processes need configuration items.
 Some of them are not highly sensitive, hence are stored and versioned in the `/networks` folder.
 But the private keys (one per network) are highly sensitive and managed with Github secrets.
-Hence, for each networkName (eg: `ETHEREUM_SEPOLIA`), we can find:
+Hence, for each networkName (eg: `AVALANCHE_TESTNET`), we can find:

-- in the `/networks` folder, a json (eg: `/networks/ETHEREUM_SEPOLIA.json`), containing the RPCUrl, the address of the proxy if already deployed, ...
+- in the `/networks` folder, a json (eg: `/networks/AVALANCHE_TESTNET.json`), containing the RPCUrl, the address of the proxy if already deployed, ...
-- in the Github secrets, a secret storing the private key of the deployer/owner of the smart contracts (eg: `ETHEREUM_SEPOLIA_PRIVATE_KEY`)
+- in the Github secrets, a secret storing the private key of the deployer/owner of the smart contracts (eg: `AVALANCHE_TESTNET_PRIVATE_KEY`)

 ## 6. Understand the json data structure

-For a given network called `FOO_SEPOLIA`, a file called `FOO_SEPOLIA.json` must exist in the folder `/networks`.
+For a given network called `FOO_TESTNET`, a file called `FOO_TESTNET.json` must exist in the folder `/networks`.
 In this file, the following properties must be set.
 Please refer to the deployment script in the smart contracts repository to understand each configuration item:

 - `RPC_URL`